CA-MA-VCM/VCMsCabinet/content/Dangers/Amberman.md

 - Stay inside, and away from the windows.
 A closet works best.
 - If outside, hide.
 Outrunning it is a major gamble.
 - If you can't hide, throw candy.
 It might go for it instead of you.
+- Dive into water.
+It's unknown whether or not it can't enter water, or if it simply believes other campers outside of water are easier to hunt.
 - If none of the above work or are available, dodge as best you can and use the size difference to your advantage.
 Anything where it'd have a harder time navigating is good.